jimmymathews/schur-transform/generate_characters/README.md

 # Using GAP to calculate symmetric group characters

-Character tables are computed with [GAP](https://www.gap-system.org/) (the Graphs, Algorithms, and Programming computer algebra system).
+Character tables are computed with [GAP](https://www.gap-system.org/) (the Groups, Algorithms, and Programming computer algebra system).
 We used GAP version 4.11.1.

 You can install GAP on your computer by following the [installation instructions](https://www.gap-system.org/Download/index.html).
 Ensure `gap` is on the path, or else modify `generate_characters.sh` accordingly.